This Year’s Best Drum Machines

 You can paint beats with your mouse in a DAW, you can arrange loops on a screen into tracks and tunes, but many people find that you can’t beat the magic of banging out beats on a box.
 There’s some connection between us and the beats, rhythm, and groove that we can tease out of a physical box that’s difficult to find in a purely software environment.
 Why fight it?
 Why try to do everything in your computer when there is so much awesome hardware out there for you to get your fingers onto?
-In this roundup, I’m looking for innovation, ease-of-use and a magical workflow that’ll bring your internal rhythms into reality.
+In this roundup of the Best Drum Machines, I’m looking for innovation, ease-of-use and a magical workflow that’ll bring your internal rhythms into reality.
 And because this kind of hardware tends to stick around, check out last year’s list for some additional ideas and possibilities that are still very much available.

 Street Price: $699 (at time of writing)